pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 the default missing value sentinel? using the new NumPy 2.0 capabilities? overhauling all our dtypes to use a logical data type system?), introducing a default string dtype could also be delayed until there is more clarity in those other discussions.
+Specifically, it would avoid temporarily switching to use `NaN` for the string dtype, while in a future version we might switch back to `pd.NA` by default.

 However:

-1. Delaying has a cost: it further postpones introducing a dedicated string dtype that has massive benefits for users, both in usability as (for the significant part of the user base that has PyArrow installed) in performance.
+1. Delaying has a cost: it further postpones introducing a dedicated string dtype that has massive benefits for users, both in usability as (for the part of the user base that has PyArrow installed) in performance.
 2. In case pandas eventually transitions to use `pd.NA` as the default missing value sentinel,  a migration path for _all_ pandas data types will be needed, and thus the challenges around this will not be unique to the string dtype and